theo-rem/sentinel/README.md

 ~~**Hasher**: Generates cryptographic hashes (MD5) of images to facilitate their unique identification and verification.~~

-**Advanced Hashing Capabilities Environment (AHCE)**: Implements a variety of techniques, including procedural and geometric hashing, color histogram analysis, and (WIP) deep learning model trained on CSAM.
+**Advanced Hashing Capabilities Environment (AHCE)**: Implements a variety of techniques, including procedural and geometric hashing, color histogram analysis, facial recognition, and a (WIP) deep learning model trained on CSAM.
 Hasher merged into AHCE on 13/1/2025.

 ~~**Hash Query**: Accepts a user-provided hash, cross-references it with the database of processed hashes, and notifies the user of any matching results, enabling further action by the user.~~